-Different 3D and/or visualization techniques of Virtual Reality (VR) and/or Augmented Reality (AR) are used during the development of the Oslo and Palma demos to better communicate results of different scenario analyses to different types of stakeholders, to facilitate citizen engagement, and to promote
+Different 3D and/or visualization techniques of Virtual Reality (VR) and/or Augmented Reality (AR) are used during the development of the Oslo and Palma demos to better communicate results of different scenario analyses to different types of stakeholders, to facilitate citizen engagement, and to promote education and training for sustainability.
+The development of VR and AR applications are targeted toward several distinct stakeholders (city planners and policy makers) and citizen user group types (e.g., school children, common public, inhabitants and infrastructure users, service personnel).

-Figure 29.
+Figure 34.
 Screenshots of the AR tool showing information about different façade elements/materials.

-Figure 30.
+Figure 35.
 Pilot study participants using the AR tool at the Voldsløkka School, Oslo, Norway.